Copyright Agency Limited (incorporating the former Viscopy Limited) (Copyright Agency) is strongly committed to protecting the privacy of individuals.

 If we disclose your personal information to an overseas recipient, we will take reasonable steps before disclosure to ensure that the overseas recipient will not breach the APPs.
 We may from to time to time disclose your personal information to overseas recipients for the purposes of claiming payments for use of your works in the countries where we have a fee exchange agreement with a foreign collecting society.
 Those countries are listed on our website here.

-We may also store some classes of personal information as backup data on servers located in the following countries: United States, Switzerland, Germany, Israel.
+We may also store some classes of personal information as backup data on servers located in the following countries: United States, United Kingdom, France, Japan, Hong Kong, Singapore, South Korea, China, India.

 Copyright Agency takes reasonable steps to protect your personal information from loss, unauthorised access, modification, disclosure, interference or other misuse.
 These steps include electronic access restrictions for electronic files that contain personal information, securing paper files containing personal information in locked cabinets and physical access restrictions.